 Obj IV.
 1: The Region’s infrastructure aligns with current priorities and promotes the offset of future impacts.

-Outcome A (5 yrs): Priority developed recreation infrastructure aligns with Sustainable Recreation Principles.
+Outcome A (2027): Priority developed recreation infrastructure aligns with Sustainable Recreation Principles.

 Explanation: In 2015, the Forest Service created the Sustainable Recreation Principles, which include asset operation, maintenance, decommissioning, and impact on the landscape.
 The intent here is that each unit will establish its priorities for the next 5-year period, taking into account the Region’s outcomes relating to protecting fragile habitat.